Certified Community Behavioral Health Clinics (CCBHCs)

 Required Services

-CCBHCs are required to provide nine core services, which they can provide directly or via formal relationships with Designated Collaborating Organizations (DCOs):
+CCBHCs are responsible for providing all nine services, which can be provided directly or through formal relationships with Designated Collaborating Organization (DCOs):

 - Crisis Services